ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 **duplicate** | Ticket is a duplicate of a different ticket and will not be fixed (usually other ticket is referenced) **for current release** | Ticket is needed for the current release and should be prioritised (allows us to keep track of whether a release can be made)
+**proposal** | It is proposed that the ticket should be in the next sprint (removed each sprint) **training** | Ticket is easy and not urgent, therefore suitable for new starters **motion control** | Ticket may be of interest to the motion control hardware team.
+Tickets are relevant if they change how we interact with a motion control device or change the workflow for commissioning motion
-**proposal** | It is proposed that the ticket should be in the next sprint (removed each sprint) **ready (wf)** | Ticket is in the current sprint and can be worked on **in progress (wf)** | Ticket is currently in progress **review (wf)** | Ticket is done and should be review by someone
+**ready (wf)** | Ticket is in the current sprint and can be worked on **in progress (wf)** | Ticket is currently in progress **review (wf)** | Ticket is done and should be review by someone